Introduction

 But it impacts both sides interested in that debt:

-- Any remaining amount forgiven might be filed with the IRS as taxable income.
+- The creditor might file any remaining forgiven amount with the IRS as taxable income.

 Therefore, even when a settlement grants a release to the principal debtor, it can bring about unintended consequences to other parties.